nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User has the application launched and has made at least 1 change to the system.
 2. For our example, user executes 'asg' and adds a student to a specific group.
 However, this was done incorrectly and the student is added into an incorrect group.
-3. The user executes 'undo'.
+3. The user executes `undo`.
 This command is parsed into the `AddressBookParser`.
 4. An `UndoCommandParser` object is constructed and it constructs a `UndoCommand` object.
 5. The `UndoCommand` object then calls `updateVersionHistory(versionHistory, model)`.
 This in turn calls `undoVersion()` of `VersionHistory`.